shanthan5589/notes/README.md

 # Computer Languages Notes Repository

-Welcome to my **first repository**!!
-This repo contains notes for various programming languages that I am learning.
-It's a simple but growing collection that I plan to expand as I dive deeper into different technologies.
+Welcome to my **first repository**!
+This repo contains notes for the programming languages that I’m currently working on.

 ## 📚 What's Inside

-This repository currently includes notes and code snippets for the following languages:
+Right now, this repository includes notes and code snippets for:

-- **Python**
+- **Python** – Brief intro, notes on String methods, few syntax tips which I have explored so far to make the code even better and shorter, will keep updating this repo as I learn new things.

-- **Java**
+> *Note: I haven’t started on other languages yet, but I plan to add Java as I progress in my learning journey.*

-Feel free to browse the folders for each language to see detailed notes.
+Feel free to browse the folders to see detailed notes on Python.
+I hope these notes are helpful for others learning Python or anyone who wants a quick revision.